Which products are ‘cosmetic products’?

 - deodorants and anti-perspirants;

-- products for waving, straightening and fixing hair;
+- hair dyes and products for waving or straightening hair;

 - products for making up and removing make-up;